lucaspercisi/lucaspercisi/README.md

 Here's a bit about me:

 - 🔭 I’m currently working as a Tech Lead, specializing in enterprise software development.
-Our tech stack includes C#, Windows Forms with VB.NET, and ASP.NET in MVC format.
+Our tech stack includes C#, Windows Forms with .NET Framework, and ASP.NET in MVC format.
 - 🌱 I’m finalizing my degree in Computer Science, focusing on the detection of fake reviews through scientific research.
 - 👯 I'm deeply involved in ERP projects, striving to create and maintain efficient and innovative solutions.
 - 🛠 Tools I use: Git, GitHub, Redmine, Jenkins, SQL Server, SVN, PostgreSQL, VisualStudio